abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 We all have *rāga-taṇhā*, sensual desire, as part of our being.
 If our parents didn’t have rāga-taṇhā, we wouldn’t be here.
-When sensual desire present, we want to perceive the beautiful in the body.
+When sensual desire is present, we want to perceive the beautiful in the body.
 When it’s not present, the body doesn’t seem so beautiful anymore—it doesn’t appeal to us in the same way.
 We’re no longer in the grip of a desire that can lead to painful mind states and regrettable behavior.
 This is where asubha practice comes in.
 When we start thinking about what comprises the human body—bones, sinews, blood, intestines, undigested food, the heart, the whole lot of it—we may come to realize that these objects have an unattractive quality to them.

 When left to our own devices, we tend to only focus on the thin layer of skin that wraps around these unattractive objects, ignoring everything